newpanjing/simpleui/doc/en/QUICK_en.md

 ### Customize Munu

 #### Keep system menu
-system_keep field is used to tell simpleui，whether you need to keep the system default menu, the default is False,don't keep.
+system_keep field is used to tell **simpleui**，whether you need to keep the system default menu, the default is False, don't keep.
-If changed to True，Custom and system menus will coexist.
+If changed to True，custom and system menus will coexist.

 #### Menus Description